 Remember, the unemployment rate is the number of unemployed divided by the size of the labor force.
 If a person is not working and stops looking for a job, that person is technically no longer unemployed.

-[Teacher Note: Remind students of the three general types of unemployment - cyclical, structural, and frictional.
+Students: Remember, there are three general types of unemployment - cyclical, structural, and frictional.
 The natural rate of unemployment includes the frictionally and structurally unemployed.
 Those who are unemployed due to the downward phase of the business cycle and reduced demand for goods and services are the cyclically unemployed.
-Stimulatory government policies are most often aimed at this group.]
+Stimulatory government policies are most often aimed at this group.